Skip to main content

 The Mirror Image of Normal?

-Perhaps a physical therapist has told you that some of your muscles feel ropy, that your range of motion is poor.
-Or maybe you have visited a massage therapist who can zero in on your most painful areas, like a marksman at target practice.
-Is there something that these hands-on specialists are detecting that others aren’t picking up on?
-Perhaps.
+Perhaps a physical therapist told you that some of your muscles feel ropy and your range of motion is poor.
+Or maybe your massage therapist can zero in on your fibromyalgia pain points, like a marksman at target practice.
+Are these hands-on specialists detecting something that others fail to notice?
+Yes.

-New research points to a very fine distinction in the muscles between healthy pain-free people and those with the widespread tenderness of fibromyalgia.
+The studies by both researchers identify a very fine distinction in the muscles between healthy pain-free people and fibromyalgia patients.
 It has to do with myofascial trigger points (MTPs), the areas that hurt and radiate pain elsewhere in fibromyalgia patients.
-But the explanation is not what you might think, because most everyone has MTPs—even people who don’t have pain.
+But the explanation is not what you might think.
+Ironically, most everyone has MTPs—even people who don’t have pain—but yours are slightly different.

 Turned On

-The presence of MTPs does not distinguish your achy fibromyalgia muscles from people who feel healthy, according to a study by Hong-You Ge, M.D., Ph.D., of Denmark.
-He found an average of 11 MTPs in a group of fibromyalgia patients and an equal number in a pain-free control group.1 Ge even discovered that the MTPs tended to occur more commonly in the same areas of the musculature, but there was one very important difference: the state of the MTPs.
+The presence of MTPs in your achy muscles doesn’t distinguish you from healthy people, according to Hong-You Ge, M.D., Ph.D., of Denmark.
+He found 11 MTPs (on average) in a group of fibromyalgia patients and a similar number in pain-free controls.1 Ge also discovered that the MTPs tended to occur more commonly in the same areas of the musculature.
+Interestingly, he found one very important difference: the state of the MTPs.

 “The large number of latent MTPs in the healthy volunteers for our study was surprising, but true,” says Ge.
 What could these tiny, difficult-to-find nodules in the muscles be doing if they don’t produce noticeable symptoms?
 “These latent MTPs may serve as a potential source of pain and fatigue in healthy subjects following acute and sustained muscle overload, trauma, or other adverse events.”

-Does this mean that multiple latent MTPs in people are just lying in wait, ready to be turned on to produce the widespread pain of fibromyalgia?
+Does this mean that multiple latent MTPs in people are lying in wait, ready to be turned on to cause fibromyalgia?
 Not quite.
-Ge says that only when MTPs have been chronically activated for prolonged periods of time, do they have the potential to contribute to the pain and other symptoms of fibromyalgia.
+Ge says that MTPs must be chronically activated for a long time to become the active pain points in fibromyalgia.
 In other words, latents are generally “silent” in everyone.
-When activated by daily movements that strain the muscle, they will cause temporary discomfort, but then revert back to latents and do not lead to the widespread muscle aches of fibromyalgia.
+When activated by daily movements that strain the muscle, they will cause temporary discomfort but then revert to latents.
+These daily processes do not lead to the widespread muscle aches of fibromyalgia.

 Reflections of Pain

-If the latent MTPs don’t cause any pain, how could Ge locate them in healthy people in the first place?
+If latent MTPs don’t cause pain, how did Ge locate them in healthy people in the first place?
 He mapped the active MTP locations he found on the fibromyalgia patients onto healthy height-weight-matched controls.
 It’s somewhat like reflections in a mirror, which enabled Ge to examine these regions for the painless nodules known as latent MTPs.

 For starters, the 30 fibromyalgia patients shaded in their pain locations onto the front and back sides of a body drawing.
-Based on each person’s pain drawing (representing their spontaneous pain at rest), an examiner palpated the shaded areas for the presence of active MTPs.
-Not only do these regions feel like little knots in a tight muscle band, pressing on them causes a magnification of the pain that also radiates to other areas.
-These active MTPs were also confirmed by intramuscular needle electrodes that can detect the electrical activity generated by MTPs.
+Based on each person’s pain drawing, an examiner palpated the shaded areas for the presence of active MTPs.
+These areas feel like little knots in a tight muscle band.
+In addition, pressing on them causes a magnification of the pain that also radiates to other areas.

-Ge did not use the American College of Rheumatology diagnostic tender points to identify the active MTPs in the fibromyalgia patients.
-Although he has previously shown that more than 90 percent of these areas contain active MTPs, he let the fibromyalgia patients’ pain drawings guide his search for MTPs.2 This method allowed Ge to identify the most likely areas where active MTPs will develop in people with fibromyalgia.
-He discovered that a few of the most common spots are not even included in the tender point exam, such as the quadratus lumborum in the low back.
+Ge didn’t use the diagnostic tender points to identify the active MTPs in the fibromyalgia patients.
+Instead, he let the fibromyalgia patients’ pain drawings guide his search for MTPs.2 This method allowed Ge to identify the most likely areas for active MTPs in people with fibromyalgia.

-Forty areas for MTPs, 20 on each side in a symmetrical pattern, were identified in the group of fibromyalgia patients.
-On average, each fibromyalgia patient had 11 active MTPs, with the most common locations shown on the mannequins to the right.
+Forty areas for potential MTPs, 20 on each side in a symmetrical pattern, were identified by the fibromyalgia patients.
+On average, each fibromyalgia patient had 11 active MTPs.
+The most common locations are shown on the mannequins in the drawing.

-When Ge looked at each healthy control subject who had the mirror image markings of the MTPs locations from a fibromyalgia patient with a matched body build, he did not find any active MTPs.
+When Ge examined the control subjects, he did not find any active MTPs, only 11 latents.
 This was no surprise because the healthy subjects did not have pain.
-Yet, Ge was still able to identify an average of 11 latent (not active) MTPs per healthy subject.
-In addition, these latents in the various locations happened to mirror what he found for the active MTPs in the fibromyalgia patients.
+Yet, Ge still identified an average of 11 latent (not active) MTPs per healthy subject.
+In addition, the latent locations mirrored what Ge found for the active MTPs in the fibromyalgia group.

 Symmetry

 The number of key active MTPs on the right side of the body for fibromyalgia patients appears to match those found on the left side.
-Even the active spots in each location matched the number on both sides of the body.
 Why the symmetry?

 “This is likely due to dual activation of the muscle groups for performing most physical activities,” Ge says.
 Or it could be caused by the spreading of pain from one side of the spinal cord to the other.
 Either way, this is an important clue when identifying and treating active MTPs in people with fibromyalgia.”
-For example, if an active MTP is found in the right forearm one inch below the elbow, the treating specialist should also examine this same area on the left side (typically the non-dominant arm).
+For example, if an active MTP exists in your right forearm below the elbow, check the other arm!

 More Active MTPs